 As indicated in the Christianity Today article, Judy refused to accept our investigation panel’s conclusions and recommendations.
 Even so, we continue to pray that God will eventually use our efforts to move Judy to participate in a victim-centric conciliation process (see safeguards below) that leads to authentic reconciliation and full restitution to the people who have been wounded through her actions.

 RW360’s Conciliator Grievance Process requires that if a complaint cannot be resolved through an informal resolution agreement between a conciliator and the complaining parties, the investigation panel must render a decision that addresses the elements of the complaints.
 We are then required to communicate that decision to all of the parties in the investigation.
 Our panel issued the 30-page decision in this case and conveyed it to Judy and the other thirty-eight witnesses/parties on July 26, 2021.

 Once a grievance decision is in the hands of the parties, they are free to either keep it confidential or to share it with others if they believe that they have a compelling and biblically valid reason to do so, such as seeing a conciliator continue with his or her practice without credible evidence of repentance of serious sins or incompetence.

-Our panel has learned that some of the parties to this investigation have recently decided to share this decision with others, including the author of the Christianity Today article.
+I have learned that some of the parties to this investigation have recently decided to share this decision with others, including the author of the Christianity Today article.
 Therefore, the full decision may soon be made public.
-If so, we pray that God will use our conclusions and recommendations to not only encourage justice and healing in this particular situation but also to promote a candid review and discussion of ways that Christian conciliation has been or could be used in inappropriate or harmful ways in other situations.
+If so, I pray that God will use our conclusions and recommendations to not only encourage justice and healing in this particular situation but also to promote a candid review and discussion of ways that Christian conciliation has been or could be used in inappropriate or harmful ways in other situations.